abhinavlal/blog/content/post/Joy of discovery.md

 Now, this is added to my must-watch list.

 The early days of the internet was filled with wondrous things to discover.
-Over years these accidental discovery happens less often.
+Over years these accidental discovery happens less and less often.
 StumbleUpon is becoming part of mix this 30th June, end of an era I would say.